Eaton-Lambert syndrome usually precedes, occurs with, or develops after certain cancers, especially lung cancer in men.

 Doctors suspect Eaton-Lambert syndrome based on symptoms.
 However, electromyography and nerve conduction studies Electromyography and Nerve Conduction Studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more and nerve conduction studies are needed to confirm the diagnosis.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more are needed to confirm the diagnosis.
 Electromyography involves inserting a needle into a muscle to record its electrical activity.
 Nerve conduction studies are done to measure the speed that an electric impulse travels along a nerve.

 Treatment of Eaton-Lambert Syndrome